CedarCoder1/Roblox_Asset_Downloader/README.md

 * Roblox Studio for Windows

 Keep in mind this program also downloads files who's name start with a dot (.), which are removed by the official Roblox installers on install.

+## Todo
+* Find out where AppSettings.xml comes from.